 Fast and Accurate Wall Framing

-An experienced builder’s no-nonsense approach to the bones of a house
+An experienced carpenter shows you his no-nonsense approach to building the structure of a house.

 Synopsis: As builder Mike Norton explains, framing a house is hardly glamorous work.
 Nevertheless, because the framing embodies the physics of a house, if it’s not done right, the house will fail.
 In this Master Carpenter article, Norton shares his methods for framing walls efficiently and accurately.